AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement.md

 3.

 ### Important Equations
-1. s
+1. Tank-with-a-valve / Hole-in-a-bucket equation
-2.
+2. Tank Drain equation

 ## 2.1) Tank with a Valve
 ### Flow $Q$ and Water Level $h$ as a Function of Time
-As evidenced by the orifice equation, a tank of water with a hole poked in the bottom or side does not provide constant flow over time.
+As evidenced by the orifice equation, a bucket or tank of water with a hole poked in the bottom or side does not provide constant flow over time.
 Why not?
 In the orifice equation, $Q = \Pi_{vc} A_{or} \sqrt{2g \Delta h}$, flow $Q$ is a function of the height of water above the orifice, $\Delta h$.
 Since the water drains from the hole over time, the height of water above the orifice necessarily changes.
 The first approach in the search for a constant flow rate is understanding and manipulating the 'tank-with-a-valve' system, as tightening or loosening a valve is one of the most simple ways of controlling the flow of water.

 The system we are using to gain an understanding of this 'tank-with-a-valve' scenario is shown below.
 In the image, a hypochlorite solution is slowly dripping and mixing with piped source water, thereby disinfecting it.
 The valve is almost closed to make sure that the hypochlorite solution drips instead of flows.